JamesVeug/AgainstTheStormAPI/ATS_API/WIKI/WIKI.md

 ### Make a new Good

 This creates a new Good that is registered to the game.
-We provide the GUID of the mod, a name that never changes and an icon.
+We provide the GUID of the mod, a name that never changes and an icon (128x128).
 NOTE: Once the name has be defined it should never be changed or it will break peoples games.

 ```csharp